Aideng666/GameEnginesAssignment1/README.md

 - Command Pattern: For the Undo/Redo using a queue and list to keep track of the platforms spawned.
 - Factory Pattern: For providing variations of the platforms by chekcing for different types of the platforms and spawning them accordingly.
 - Observer Pattern: AudioManager class plays audio if an action event is invoked from another class.
+- DLL Plugin: For random scale of the platforms that you can spawn.

 #### Team:
 - Aiden Gimpel - 100740094